 - When water boils, add carrot noodles and cook until tender, 2-3 minutes.
-Drain when finished.
+Drain well.

 - Meanwhile, heat oil and butter over medium heat and saute shrimp, about 1 minute on each side or until pink and shaped more like an “O” than a “C.” When finished cooking, remove to a plate, reserving oil in pan.